Hokkaido Lavender Guide

 The festival consists of two parts.
 During the day you can see a character show, a yosakoi dance performance, and band performances.

 At the eating and drinking corner, you can try lavender-flavored food.
-You can also get some hands-on experiences on picking lavender or making lavender potpourri sachets.
+You can also get some hands-on experience in picking lavender or making lavender potpourri sachets.

 Later at night, the fireworks display takes place.
 Fireworks in Japan are always amazing and this particular one features a lavender theme and shells with a lot of purple and green.
 The firework is accompanied by music.